Using Spark NLP capabilities to train and use CRF models for NER at scale

 - For extended examples of usage, see the Spark NLP Workshop repository.

-By combining the NER CRF algorithm with other tools and components in Spark NLP, it is possible to create powerful and flexible NLP pipelines that can be adapted to a wide range of use cases and domains.
+By combining the NER Conditional Random Field algorithm with other tools and components in Spark NLP, it is possible to create powerful and flexible NLP pipelines that can be adapted to a wide range of use cases and domains.